apache/couchdb-documentation/src/replication/protocol.rst

 .. note::
     Alternative Replicator implementations MAY use alternative ways to retrieve Documents from Source.
-For instance, `PouchDB`_ doesn't uses Multipart API and fetches only latest Document Revision with inline attachments as single JSON object.
+For instance, `PouchDB`_ doesn't use the Multipart API
+    and fetches only the latest Document Revision with inline attachments as a single
+    JSON object.
 While this is still valid CouchDB HTTP API usage, such solutions MAY require a different API implementation for non-CouchDB Peers.